-Size dependent properties: Surface to volume ratio (SVR), Size Effects on Structure and Morphology of Free or Supported Nanoparticles - Size and Confinement Effects - Fraction of Surface Atoms - Specific Surface Energy and Surface Stress - Effect on the Lattice Parameter - Effect on the Phonon Density of States - Nanoparticles Morphology - Equilibrium Shape of a Macroscopic Crystal - Equilibrium Shape of Nanometric Crystals - Morphology of Supported Particles.
+Size dependent properties: Surface to volume ratio (SVR), Size Effects on Structure and Morphology.
+Size and Confinement Effects, Equilibrium Shape of a Macroscopic Crystal and Equilibrium Shape of NanometricCrystals.Nanoparticles Morphology -Equilibrium Shape of a Macroscopic Crystal - Equilibrium Shape of Nanometric Crystals - Morphology of Supported Particles.
 Some Physical forces do not apply at the nano-scale: Gravitational force and friction.